California Sports Betting

 Is sports betting legal in California?

-When will sports betting be legal in California?
+When will California sports betting be legalized?

-Prop 26 was backed by a coalition of California Native American tribes, and it also would have allowed tribal casinos to spread dice and roulette games.
+Prop 26 would have legalized sports betting at California tribal casinos and select horse racing venues.
+Meanwhile, Prop 27 offered an online sports betting option and was backed by industry heavyweights such as DraftKings and FanDuel.
+Prop 26 was backed by a coalition of California Native American tribes, and it also would have allowed tribal casinos to offer dice and roulette games.
 However, when operators succeeded in getting Prop 27 on the ballot, tribal efforts were instead concentrated on defeating that measure, rather than passing their own.

 More than $458 million was spent on campaigns for and against these initiatives, making it the most expensive ballot initiative contest in United States history.
 Ultimately, both measures were not just defeated, but crushed.
+More than 67% of voters rejected Prop 26, and a whopping 82% said no to Prop 27.

 What’s next for California sports betting?

-Potential California online sportsbook sites
+Potential California online sportsbooks

-If California legalizes online sports betting, many of the top names in the industry will likely make their way to the state.
+If California legalizes online sports betting, many of the top names in the industry will make their way to the state.
+Here are some of the top online sportsbooks that could become available:

 FanDuel Sportsbook